shiftsystems/shift-mon/README.md

 ## How it works
 * Telegraf role deploys monitoring agent to devices
-  * tries to Instrument services shift-mon supports automatically
+  * Tries to instrument services ShiftMon supports automatically
   * Uses variables inventory for scraping remote data
-* shift-mon roles will do the following by default
+* ShiftMon roles will do the following by default
   * Deploy Victoriametrics for metric storage
   * Deploy Loki for log and alert state storage
   * Deploy Grafana for viewing this data and send alerts
   * Configure Redis cache for Grafana
-* Optionally Shift-mon can deploy the following
+* Optionally ShiftMon can deploy the following
   * Grafana Oncall for advanced alerting features and send health checks to Grafana cloud
-  * Deploy Uptimekuma for blackbox checks
+  * Deploy Uptime Kuma for black box checks

 ![Network Diagram](/docs/images/shift-mon-diagram.png)